 Third-Party Claims in Workers' Compensation

 While workers’ compensation benefits provide coverage for medical treatment and a portion of lost earnings, they also prevent employees from seeking additional compensation in a personal injury lawsuit against employers in most situations.
-State law, however, does allow third-party liability lawsuits against others who may have caused a workplace accident in many instances.
+State law, however, does allow third-party claims in workers' compensation cases against others who may have caused a workplace accident in many instances.
 The North Carolina workers’ compensation attorneys at Grimes Teich Anderson LLP can advise people who have been hurt in a job-related accident about their legal options against others who may have been at fault.Bringing a Third-Party Claim After a Work Injury

 The North Carolina Workers’ Compensation Act provides limited recovery to employees who have been injured in a workplace accident, requiring their employers to pay their medical expenses and a percentage of lost wages.
 In most cases, workers’ compensation benefits are the sole remedy for injured employees against their employers, even if the employer or another co-worker was responsible for causing the accident.

 However, the law does not prohibit employees from pursuing personal injury lawsuits against other individuals or businesses whose negligent or reckless conduct contributed to their workplace accident or disease.
 This can be significant for employees whose workers’ compensation benefits do not fully cover their losses, since a successful plaintiff in a personal injury claim may be awarded damages such as compensation for pain and suffering, loss of companionship, punitive damages, or emotional distress.

 There are several situations in which third–party claims in workers' compensation cases may be appropriate.
 Some potential defendants include non-employees, independent contractors and sub-contractors, manufacturers of defective products, and property owners.